Chapter 3: General Provisions, Section 7: Legal Relations and Responsibility to the Public

 The contractor has a contractual obligation to provide for the convenience of the public and public traffic.
 Section 7-1.03, “Public Convenience,” of the Standard Specifications requires that operations present the least possible obstruction and inconvenience to the public.
 The public consists of anyone passing through or affected by construction operations, including pedestrians and residents, as well as vehicular traffic.

-Ensure that the contractor maintains safe and convenient access through and around work zones for bicyclists and pedestrians, including persons with disabilities.
+Make sure that the contractor maintains safe and convenient access through and around work zones for bicyclists and pedestrians, including persons with disabilities.
 For guidance, refer to Section 2-216, “Pedestrian Facilities,” of this manual.

 The “least possible obstruction and inconvenience” will always depend on judgment.
 What is permissible should be that which is accepted as good practice in the industry, complies with the specifications, and does not materially diminish the degree of convenience and free passage through the area that existed before construction.
 For example, do not accept a trench that lies adjacent to a traffic lane for the entire length of the project and that was excavated just to suit the contractor’s convenience.
-A length of trench sufficient to accommodate an orderly and workmanlike progression of operations is reasonable.
+A length of trench sufficient to accommodate an orderly and efficient progression of operations is reasonable.
 Likewise, it is physically impossible to carry on a series of operations between an existing roadway and adjoining properties that have access to the roadway without temporarily disrupting the access.
 However, whether permanent or temporary, restore the access as soon as possible without waiting for the work to be completed past all the adjacent access points.

 The contractor must bear all expenses associated with those devices primarily intended to protect traffic from hazards arising because of the contractor’s operations.
 Typical items classified as public safety devices include barricades, signs, and lights placed to guard the public against damage.
 The contractor must protect the public from all potential hazards that may result from the construction activities including, but not limited to, falling rocks, falling trees, collision with equipment (whether idle or in operation), open trenches, and other excavations.